corvisa/SummitEditor/README.md

 ```json
 "build_path": "/folder/that/contains/your/application/source"
 ```
+build_path should point to the `src` directory's parent directory and *not* the `src` directory itself.
 You can also optionally add the application id, which can be useful for simulation involving data in datastores:
 ```json
 "application_id": "12345678-1234-5678-1234-567812345678"
 ```